YA26/LDACovid19Vaccine/README.md

 <p align="center"><img src="graphs/word_cloud.png" alt="..."></p>

-This study has been realized on a sample of **58532 comments** scraped from the most popular and relevant videos over the last **7 months** (since the beginning of the pandemic in the western world).
+This study has been done on a sample of **58532 comments** scraped from the most popular and relevant videos over the last **7 months** (since the beginning of the pandemic in the western world).
 The aim was to be able to identify tangible sentiments as it pertains to the **potential effectiveness**, the **receptiveness** or even the **feasability** of a COVID-19 Vaccine.
 The channels hosting the videos are mainly from the **US**.
 American channels are viewed worldwide, so this work is not an opinion mining task that is exclusive to them.

 <p align="center"><img src="img/url.jpg" alt="..."></p>